yarkinatac/se3355_assignment2/README.md

   - `name`: The name of the category.
   - `product_count`: The number of products in this category.

-The database schema is implemented using SQLite and defined in `models.py` using the SQLAlchemy ORM.
+The database schema is implemented using SQLite and defined in `initialize_db.py` using the SQLite.

 ## Assumptions
+- My application is developed with Flask.
+It is structured around the layout of Sahibinden, including a homepage, search results, and details.
+Each product card is designed to display an image, a description, the price and address .
+A search feature is integrated to query across all product attributes.
+For responsive design i used Bootstrap framework.
 - All users have browsers that support JavaScript.
 - Product information is regularly updated.
 - No session management or authentication system is required for users.